2006–07 Serbian SuperLiga

 The 2006–07 Serbian SuperLiga (known as the Meridian SuperLiga for sponsorship reasons) season started on 5 August 2006.
 The winners were Red Star Belgrade with their 25th title.
-FK Zemun and FK Voždovac were relegated to the 2nd league of Serbia.
-The SuperLiga will change format from next season with the league no longer being divided into title and relegation groups midway through the campaign.
-Instead the 12 teams will play each other three times in a conventional league format.
+FK Zemun and FK Voždovac were relegated to the 2nd league of Serbia at the conclusion of the season.
+The SuperLiga were to change format from the following season with the league no longer being divided into title and relegation groups midway through the campaign.
+Instead the 12 teams were to play each other three times in a conventional league format.